OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 One of the main issues was the 'backlog' of work (the time between receiving a communication from users and completing it) which has been as high as six weeks.
 The reasons for this delay were suggested as being:

-* repeat contact (chasing up submitted eforms)
+* Repeat contact (chasing up submitted eforms)
-* requests for additional information not supplied (esp for email contact)
+* Requests for additional information not supplied (esp for email contact)
-* the volume of contact
+* The volume of contact overall

 Laura developed two hypotheses to be tested: